Goals of the International Scientific Committees

 CAR - International Committee on Rock Art

-The aim of the Rock Art Committee is to promote international co-operation and to provide advice to ICOMOS and to UNESCO organs on their activities in the field of rock art.
+The aim of the Rock Art Committee is to promote international co-operation and to provide advice to ICOMOS and to UNESCO bodies on their activities in the field of rock art.
 CAR initiates and co-ordinates world-wide actions in favour of the knowledge, the protection and rehabilitation of humankind’s rock art heritage, through activities and interventions aimed at raising the awareness of States to this heritage; by promoting international co-operation in this field; by establishing links between researchers and specialists; by providing advice to international organisations; by promoting and producing publications; by creating a world inventory of rock art; by developing traditional methods and modern digital techniques for documentation and preservation of rock art, including those which are inexpensive, non-tactile and non-intrusive, as well as protective devices.
-CAR has developed a draft “Charter for Rock Art” in view of its ratification as an ICOMOS doctrinal text.
-Furthermore, in co-operation with ICOMOS International and the UNESCO World Heritage Centre, the Committee is developing a series of Regional Thematic Studies and Pre-Nomination Guidelines as new tools to ensure a better representation of rock art sites on the World Heritage List in future.
+In co-operation with ICOMOS International and the UNESCO World Heritage Centre, the Committee has developed a series of Regional Thematic Studies as well as Pre-Nomination Guidelines as new tools to ensure a better representation of rock art sites on the World Heritage List in future.

 No website at the moment.